 This was erected under ‘permitted development’ granted by the Council with minimal publicity.
 Would you or your business have been allowed to create a similar structure in the Green Belt?
 North Somerset Council is giving the Airport a free hand to develop a private fiefdom.

 The Airport subsidises the low-cost airlines and North Somerset Council in turn subsidises the Airport by providing infrastructure at public expense.
 In return for … what?
 The Council needs to publish hard evidence of benefits to the region and not simply reproduce the Airport’s highly questionable ‘research’.

-The world beyond the North Somerset Council bubble has become aware of the social and environmental costs of a 50% increase in passenger numbers.
 The marginal benefits of expansion are trivial by comparison to the damage it will inflict on the residents and communities of the region.
-North Somerset Council must wake up, catch up, and take back control of Bristol Airport – the avaricious, insatiable cuckoo squatting in the North Somerset nest.
+North Somerset Council must take back control of Bristol Airport – the insatiable cuckoo squatting in the North Somerset nest.